vamsibanda/forex-rl-challenge/README.md

 # Bonus
 PyTorch implementation of Multi-processed training of a shared model where batches

 are divided across processes.
-Looking for a person to contribute a TensorFlow port.
+Looking for a person to contribute a TensorFlow version.